dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/facilitated-workshops.md

 Explanation: A key characteristic of Facilitated Workshops is their interactivity and collaborative nature, which enhances communication among stakeholders, particularly for complex topics requiring diverse input.

 Question: Why is the role of a skilled facilitator crucial in Facilitated Workshops?
-A: To provide technical support for software and tools used in the workshop.
+A: To provide technical support for software and tools used in the workshop sessions.
 B: To guide the group towards achieving the objective of the workshop effectively.
-C: To document and report the personal achievements of each participant.
+C: To document and report the personal achievements of each participant in the workshop.
 D: To ensure compliance with health and safety regulations during the workshop.
 Answer: B
 Explanation: The effectiveness of a Facilitated Workshop heavily relies on the facilitator's skills in guiding and directing the group towards the workshop's objective, ensuring productive and focused discussions.